unlock-protocol/unlock/unlock-protocol-com/blog/bring-your-own-nft.md

 ---
 title: Unlock Launches “Bring Your Own NFT” Token Gating
-subTitle: Token gate anything using any ERC-721 or ERC-1155 NFTs with Unlock Protocol
+subTitle: Token gate anything using any ERC-721, ERC-1155, or ERC-20 with Unlock Protocol
 authorName: Christopher Carfi
 publishDate: March 3, 2022
-description: Using Unlock, creators now can token gate websites, Discord servers, and more using any ERC-721 or ERC-1155 NFT.
+description: Using Unlock, creators now can token gate websites, Discord servers, and more using any ERC-721, ERC-1155, or ERC-20.
 We call this “Bring Your Own NFT” and it’s amazing.
 image: /images/blog/bring-your-own-nft/byonft-header.png
 ---